Frequently Asked Questions

 The Flagg Townhouse Apartment Complex is reserved exclusively for transfers and returning students who prefer apartment-style living.
 Five to six students share an apartment with a full kitchen, a living/dining area and private bathroom facilities.
 Rooms within each apartment are designed to accommodate from one to three students.
 The Flagg Townhouse Apartment Complex is smoke-free and alcohol consumption is limited to apartments where all residents are 21 years of age or older.

-The new student housing assignment process materials will be available on the College website beginning on Friday, June 14th.
+The new student housing assignment process materials for the 2014-2015 academic year will be available on the College website beginning on Friday, June 13th.

 Read From Dorm Room to Your Home Away from Home: A Packing & Decorating Guide for MCLA Resident Students.
 This publication contains a helpful packing list with items you should definitely bring with you when you come to campus (and a few things you should definitely leave at home!).
 It also contains floor and window dimensions and ideas on how to make your room into your home during the year to come.
 U.L.-listed coffee pots and hot pots with a safety "shut off" mechanism are the only cooking appliances allowed in Berkshire Towers and Hoosac Hall.
 Other types of cooking appliances may be used in the kitchen area of the Townhouses.
 Many students bring a television, MP3 player or other small sound system, wall decorations and other small items for their room.